 You can find all my Instant Pot recipes HERE.

 Even when you include the time to come to pressure and the pressure release, I have a full pound – or more – of dry beans cooked to perfection in less than 60 minutes!

 I have the 8-quart DUO 7 in 1 Instant Pot.
 I choose the larger Instant Pot for a few reasons.

-- Cooking once and eating twice is key for saving time in the kitchen.
+3. Cooking once and eating twice is key to saving time in the kitchen.